axeluhl/sailing-analytics/wiki/projects/race-map-tracks-loading-and-caching.md

 The ``FixesAndTails`` cache could manage separate detail value caches for different detail types per competitor and store those detail values separately from the GPS fixes.
 A separate RPC method may be provided to only request detail values for time ranges without the ``GPSFixDTO`` data.
 This would nicely support a user having cached the essential parts of the tracks already and now only switching between different detail types for tail coloring.

 The ``FixesAndTails.computeFromAndTo`` method then would have to consider the selected detail type and inspect the cache contents to see what has already been loaded and which detail values are still missing.
 As a result, the time ranges requested for a competitor in ``GetBoatPositionsAction`` may differ between GPS fixes and detail values, and the result structure should separate detail value segments from GPS fix segments.

-### Idea: "Streaming" all position data to the client

-Especially for a live race we are constantly interested in the new fixes added to the end of all tracks.
-What if we periodically, at the ticking of the time slider, asked for all that's new and merged this into the FixesAndTails structure if it is showing the tails close to the "live" time point?
-Interpolation / extrapolation then only would have to happen on the client side.

-### Problems to Expect